The Gansey jumper was created in the 19th century as a hardwearing garment for hardworking fishermen.

 Please enquire for more information, measurements, and colours

-I have always wanted to knit an authentic Guernsey jumper, as I had always wanted to make a traditional kilt.
+I have always wanted to knit an authentic Gansey jumper, as I had always wanted to make a traditional kilt.
 Now I do!

-The kilt can take me a week to construct and to knit the Guernsey jumper on a circular or two needles would take longer and a commission would be very expensive.
+The kilt can take me a week to construct.
+Honouring the hand knitter’s craft, the Gansey jumper knitted on a circular or four needles would take much longer, hard on the fingers and a commission should be very expensive.
+Any one who has one, must have someone who loves him alot.

-The term “hand loomed”, means that I am still handworking the jumper but using the machine needles, similar to the weaver using the weaving loom to assist weaving a cloth.
+The term “hand crafted”, means that I am still handworking the jumper but using the machine needles, similar to the weaver using the weaving loom to assist weaving a cloth.

-Using the knitting machine and handtooling, I have managed to create the traditional Guernsey, using the same detail requirements and construction.
+Using the knitting machine and hand tooling, I have managed to create the traditional Gansey, using the same detail requirements and construction except there is a seam joining the back and the front.
 The jumper now takes me four days.
-This enables me to offer commissions to create your authentic Guernsey jumper for you.
+This enables me to offer commissions and create your authentic traditional Gansey jumper..

 This has been quite an intellectual and technical challenge and I believe I have cracked it.

-I have the wool, the tension, the patterning, the proportions, the joining, the finishing and also learning so much about the machine’s behaviour and trouble shooting.
+I have the wool, the tension, the patterning, the proportions, the joining, the finishing and I have also learned so much about the machine’s behaviour and to trouble shoot.